RaviTejaNjr/EdgeVision/README.md

 - **TensorRT engine build conditions mattered.** Rebuilding the same model on a less-loaded board produced a measurable performance difference, so engine-build conditions are recorded with the results.
 - **The inference path exposes consumable output.** `app/run.py --sink` writes one JSONL record per frame; a separate consumer successfully parsed a 20-frame TensorRT FP16 run.
 - **Process supervision was verified on-device.** The systemd unit restarted EdgeVision after a forced `SIGKILL`, and the enabled service started automatically after a Nano reboot.
 Runtime output is captured by journald.
+- **The accuracy regression gate is enforced in CI.** GitHub Actions checks Python syntax and verifies that TensorRT FP16 stays within the configured 0.01 absolute mAP@50-95 drop from the TorchScript FP32 reference.

 ---